Linguistic Perspectives on Second Language Acquisition

-all of which maintain the fundamental importance of linguistic theory in the study of second language acquisition.
-Few works have explored in depth how a second language is acquired and what the second language learner must do mentally to achieve proficiency in another language.
+The paperback edition is a collection of original essays that approaches second language acquisition from a linguistic rather than a sociological, psychological, or purely pedagogical perspective.
+A wide range of viewpoints and approaches is represented.
+The essays in this book provide an incisive analysis of how a second language is acquired and what the second language learner must do mentally to achieve proficiency in another language.
 The chapters are arranged topically from those covering the broad area of theories of acquisition to those focusing specifically on syntax, semantics, pragmatics, lexicon, and phonology in another language.

 Theoretical and Empirical Bases for Language Construct Definition Across the Ability Range

 This volume introduces theoretical and empirical bases for defining English language learning levels in functional 'Can Do' terms.Author: Anthony GreenEnglish Type: British English

 Thank you for your feedback which will help us improve our service.

 If you requested a response, we will make sure to get back to you shortly.×